A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: A high-order solver

 \subsection{A direct solver}

-Using the above numerical machinary, a full system matrix discretizing each modal integral equation can be constructed.
-Let $N$ denote the number of discretization points along the generating curve $\gamma$ and $M$ denote the maximum Fourier mode required in the azimuthal direction.
-The surface $\Gamma$ is then sampled using an $N \times (2M+1)$ tensor-product grid in $[0,L] \times [0,2\pi]$.
+Using the above numerical machinery, a full system matrix discretizing each modal integral equation can be constructed.
+We describe this process in detail for the PEC case.
+The dielectric problem is analogous but somewhat more involved.
+Let $N$ denote the number of discretization points along the generating curve $\gamma$ and $M/2$ denote the maximum Fourier mode required in the azimuthal direction.
+The surface $\Gamma$ is then sampled using an $N \times M$ tensor-product grid in $[0,L] \times [0,2\pi]$.
 The fully 3D incoming fields

 are sampled on this grid and converted to a cylindrical coordinate vector field: